What does Python Full Stack Developer do?

 18. What is full-stack development?

 Full-stack development refers to the development of both the front-end (client-side) and back-end (server-side) parts of a web application.
 A full-stack developer works with databases, servers, system engineering, and clients.
-In the context of Python, a full-stack developer would typically use frameworks like Django or Flask for the back-end and front-end technologies like HTML, CSS, JavaScript (React or Angular).
+A full-stack Python developer would usually use front-end technologies like HTML, CSS, and JavaScript (React or Angular) plus frameworks like Django or Flask for the back-end.

 19. What front-end technologies are you familiar with, and how do they interact with Django?

 Front-end technologies include HTML, CSS, JavaScript, and modern frameworks like React or Angular.
 These are used to create the user interface.
-They can interact with Django via APIs, typically using Django REST Framework to send and receive JSON data, or by rendering Django templates in the case of server-side rendering.
+They can communicate with Django through APIs, usually sending and receiving JSON data using the Django REST Framework, or by rendering Django templates when server-side rendering is used.

 20. What is the virtual environment in Python, and why is it important?